 If you want to leave feedback on our posts, or business practices, or whatever else, that’s great.
 We appreciate constructive feedback, especially from people who disagree with us, and that’s a huge part of what has made OMAAT what it is.

 Similarly, back and forth between readers is great, and nothing makes me happier than seeing readers helping each other in the comments.
 That includes pointing out deals or other resources — all of that is great, and adds value that everyone can benefit from.

 “Am I writing this just to be annoying?”

 There has been a rash recently of folks leaving the most ridiculous and off-topic comments.
-It’s distracting, and unfair to other people who are here to learn and engage.
+It’s distracting and unfair to other people who are here to learn and engage.

 If you’re not adding anything to the conversation, we’re going to ask that you refrain from commenting.
-We ultimately banned “Debit” because his comments just got tedious and boring, and we didn’t feel like anyone else should have to suffer through that inanity on a daily basis (he at least used to be original back in the day, but recently he was just copy and pasting the same stuff).
+We ultimately banned “Debit” because his comments just got tedious and boring, and we didn’t feel like anyone else should have to suffer through that inanity on a daily basis (he at least used to be original back in the day, but recently he was just copying and pasting the same stuff).

 Don’t abuse anonymity

 Along those lines, we keep a dated commenting system on purpose, because there are reasons for some people to need to comment anonymously at times, and we don’t want to require logins.